Inside the MTTs in Anbar

 I agree with DJ.
 I also caution those who read this and declare "all is lost."
 The situation is nowhere near that.
 We're just not operating as efficiently as we can be.

 The commanders have very good reason to spend and inordinate amount of time and resources on preventing screw ups.
 They live in absolute terror of bad press.
-I'm talking night sweating terror that all your efforts will go up in smoke with one stupid moment that's big enough to be noticed by the press.
-The nature of media is that one moment of stupidity gets encapsulated the "THE STORY" that can completely obliterate all efforts up to and passed that point.
+I’m talking night sweating terror that all your efforts will go up in smoke with one stupid moment that’s big enough to be noticed by the press.
+The nature of media is that one moment of stupidity gets encapsulated the “THE STORY”

 Substitute this sentence,